 Manage ownerless Microsoft 365 groups and teams

-A team in Microsoft Teams or a Microsoft 365 group and its related services can become ownerless if an owner's account is deleted or disabled in Microsoft 365.
+A team in Microsoft Teams or a Microsoft 365 group and its related services can become ownerless if an owner's account is deleted in Microsoft 365.
 Groups and teams require an owner to add or remove members and change group settings.

 A Global Administrator, Exchange Administrator, or Groups Administrator can create a policy that automatically asks the most active members of an ownerless group or team if they'll accept ownership.
 When a member accepts the invitation to become an owner, the action is logged in the compliance portal audit log.
 Guests are never invited to be owners.

 - If you want to limit who can be invited to be an owner by specifying a security group

 - The number of weeks that the notifications will be sent